hello-jason/windows-98-bootstrap-theme/README.md

 # Windows 98 Styles

-The purpose of this project is to provide a
+The goal of this project is to see if I could create a Bootstrap theme that has the look and feel of Windows 98 SE.

 ## Requirements

-* Twitter Bootstrap
+* Node
 * Grunt
+* Bower

 ## Install in development